Want a furry best friend? Adoption fees are being waived in South Florida this weekend

 Florida Keys SPCA Marathon

 How they’re celebrating: Waiving adoption fees.
-You can see what adoptable animals SPCA has in their Key West and Marathon office, visit fkspca.org
+To see what adoptable animals SPCA has in their Key West and Marathon offices, visit fkspca.org

 Address: 10550 Aviation Blvd., Marathon